-Before using this to comment, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.
+WARNING: This is a controlled document.
+Hardcopies of this document may not be the latest version.
+Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.a

 ITEM 9 - ATTACHMENT 1 POLICY.